sinanisler/snn-chat/README.md

-# AI Chat Sidebar Chrome Extension
+# SNN Chat Chrome Extension

-A Chrome extension that provides an AI-powered chat sidebar with fixed top-right positioning and full height display.
+SNN Chat is a Chrome extension that provides an AI-powered chat sidebar with fixed top-right positioning and full height display.

 ## Features

 - **Fixed Top-Right Sidebar**: Full-height sidebar positioned at the top-right of any webpage
-- **AI-Powered Chat**: Integrated with OpenAI's GPT models
+- **AI-Powered Chat**: Integrated with OpenAI and OpenRouter APIs supporting multiple models
 - **Context Awareness**: Automatically reads page content and selected text
 - **Keyboard Shortcuts**: Quick access with Ctrl+Shift+Y
 - **Settings Panel**: Configurable API key, model selection, and parameters